JCentercreation/javiercarrilloblog.com/PrivacyPolicy.markdown

 title: Privacy Policy
 permalink: /privacy
 ---
-<h2 style="text-align: center">Sorry, during the last months I am not running this services.
+<h2 style="text-align: left">Sorry, during the last months I am not running this services.
 Please stay tuned for upcoming updates.</h2>
+<h3>At JCentercreation we know you care about how your personal information is gathered, used and shared, so we take your privacy seriously.
+We never store your personal data so we never sell or rent it to anyone.
+We never collect or process your personal data for any purpose.
+Plase read the following privacy policy</h3>
 <!--
   <table style="width: 100%; horizontal-align: left; margin: 0px 0px">
     <tr>